microsoft/onnxruntime/docs/execution-providers/TensorRT-ExecutionProvider.md

 ```

-Please note that there is a constrain of using this explict shape range feautre, i.e., all the dimensions of the all the dynamic shape input should be provided with corresponding min/max/opt values(range).
+Please note that there is a constrain of using this explict shape range feautre, i.e., all the dynamic shape inputs should be provided with corresponding min/max/opt shapes.

 ## Samples